-In 2021, the mean particle concentration was the highest ever observed.
-Particles from wildfires in 2021 may be considered a potential source of the additional particles, although the peak of in-lake particles occurred prior to the peak in atmospheric particles.
+In 2022, the annual fine particle concentration fell to their lowest concentration since 2017 but are still higher than earlier years.
+Loading of particles from wildfires and streams were lower in 2022.
 A preliminary analysis comparing rates of aggregation of lake particles, suggests that aggregation rates have not changed significantly over the period of the record.

 Water samples are taken monthly at the MLTP (mid-lake) station at 13 depths from the surface to 1,480 feet.
-Data source: TERC lake monitoring.
+Here, data from 0 m, 10 m, and 50 m were utilized.